 Nationwide, the VA estimates up to 15% of veterans from the wars in Iraq and Afghanistan may be suffering from PTSD - though the number could be higher because many may be undiagnosed due to a veteran's unwillingness to come forward and seek help.

 "We are excited about presenting this conference because of what it offers for both veterans and behavioral health professionals," said New Mexico Department of Veterans' Services Cabinet Secretary Timothy Hale.
-"We need to think 'outside the box' for treating veterans diagnosed with PTSD, because sometimes the traditional treatment methods are not as effective as they should
+"We need to think 'outside the box' for treating veterans diagnosed with PTSD, because sometimes the traditional treatment methods are not as effective as they should be."

 "There should be no shame in coming forward and seeking help for post-combat readjustment issues," said New Mexico VA Health Care System Director George Marnell.
 "If a veteran will not do it for themselves, they should at least do it for their family and loved ones - because they also suffer along with the veteran."